-- 35. Promote cross-service area teamwork. - 36.
-Use surveys and ongoing conversations with families to reflect on staff relationships with families and identify areas for improvement. - 37.
-Identify and use multiple ways to better understand participants' parenting practices, and use this information to improve parenting education and parenting supports. - 38.
-Ensure that families understand the various aspects and importance of school readiness.
+- 32. Promote cross-service area teamwork. - 33.
+Use surveys and ongoing conversations with families to reflect on staff relationships with families and identify areas for improvement. - 34.
+Identify and use multiple ways to better understand participants' parenting practices, and use this information to improve parenting education and parenting supports. - 35.
+Ensure that families understand the importance of school readiness.

-- 39. Hold the child and family in high regard and partner effectively with different groups of parents. - 40.
-Provide opportunities that support parents' needs to connect with other parents for reflection, information, ideas and support. - 41.
-Support parent-child relationships in a way that values the culture and language of the family and recognizes how different cultural influences may affect family development.
+- 36. Hold the child and family in high regard and partner effectively with different groups of parents. - 37.
+Provide opportunities that support parents' needs to connect with other parents for reflection, information, ideas and support. - 38.
+Support parent-child relationships in a way that values the culture and language of the family and recognizes how different cultural influences may influence family development.

-- 42. Provide opportunities for parents to learn the developing role of young parents and/or about their roles as new mothers and fathers. - 43.
-Foster meaningful, reciprocal relationships between mother and child, and father and child in a manner that is both culturally receptive and responsive. - 44.
-Help families identify appropriate practices that complement the stages of their developing child. - 45.
-Support parents and families in ensuring the health and safety of their children. - 46.
-Support a father's efforts to connect with and be responsible for his child at all ages and stages of development. - 47.
-Support families in seeking support from mental health consultants or other community agencies when there are parent-child relationship challenges that require additional services. - 48.
-Foster strong co-parenting relationships as appropriate. - unique ways to engage fathers; - how mental health and wellness affects families; - communication styles and relationship building.
+- 39. Provide opportunities for parents to learn the developing role of young parents (for adolescent parents), and/or about their roles as new mothers and fathers. - 40.
+Foster meaningful, reciprocal relationships between mother and child, and father and child in a manner that is both culturally receptive and responsive. - 41.
+Help families identify appropriate practices that complement the stages of their developing child. - 42.
+Support parents and families in ensuring the health and safety of their children. - 43.
+Support a father's efforts to connect with and be responsible for his child at all ages and stages of development. - 44.
+Support families in seeking support from mental health consultants or other community agencies when there are parent-child relationship challenges that require additional services. - 45.
+Foster strong co-parenting relationships as appropriate.